 CHR is a research project with GeneSeek

-Considering these facts, the ASA Board of Trustees passed an innovative resolution to invest in the future of genomic technology for ASA members.
-In August, the Board of Trustees voted to offer a $20 genomic profile (50K including parentage) to members who test their entire cow herd (a $30 savings).
-Wait, there’s more!
-Breeders who submit cow weights with either body conditions scores or hip heights receive an additional $5 off per test — an amazing price of $15/sample for something breeders currently pay $50 per test for.
-This offer is for a limited time only — samples must be submitted to ASA by December 15, 2018.
-Don’t wait until next December 2018 to join this movement, there is a capped budget for this project so breeders need to submit samples early to ensure these discounts.
+Considering these facts, the ASA developed the Cow Herd Roundup (CHR), a program to provide inexpensive genotyping to maintain whole herds DNA tested.
+Tests cost $25 for a genomic profile (50K including parentage) if the entire cow herd is genotyped (a $25 savings).
+Breeders who submit cow weights with either body conditions scores or hip heights receive an additional $5 off per test — an amazing price of $20/sample for something breeders currently pay $50 per test for.
+This offer is only available up to 50,000 samples so don’t delay.

 Benefits to participating members:

-6. Additional trait testing optional in conjunction with the CHR.
+5. Additional trait testing available in conjunction with the CHR.

 Rules and restrictions: